 boil some pasta in a non-stick, throw in some pesto, add a touch more salt, boom you have cuisine

 Yep, it’s that simple.
 Obvs you don’t have to use a non-stick skillet, but it’s what I chose that day and makes cleanup quicker.
 Plus, boiling pasta in a shallow pan like a skillet distributes the pasta across a wider area and allows you to use less water.
 I didn’t even have to drain mine.
 I waited until there was only a little liquid left, then turned off the heat and added the pesto directly to the pan.
 (The leftover pasta water mixes with the pesto to help the sauce cling to the rotini.)
 Voila, easy weeknight one-pot meal.
+I pretty much lived on Doufunao, this recipe, and Vegan Mac and Cheese during the semester.

 What You’ll Need